 Newport feels like somewhat of a dystopian universe compared to any of the areas of Manhattan or Brooklyn.
 It’s very quiet, quaint and has a very manufactured feel to it.

 It boasts the best views of Manhattan by the waterfront, and I really can’t fault the area that we lived in at all.
-The PATH train was five minutes from the apartments, Target was a 10 minute walk away with Duane Reade and Morton Williams grocery stores a lot closer.
+The PATH train was a five minute walk from the apartments, Target was a 10 minute walk away with Duane Reade and Morton Williams grocery stores a lot closer.
 The gym was below the apartments and there was a Starbucks and huge shopping mall right by the PATH station.

 Thanks to COVID-19, we actually got to explore a lot more of Jersey City and Hoboken than we ever would have originally planned.
 There’s a lovely walk along the river that takes you deep into Jersey City and in the opposite direction, you have Hoboken, birthplace of Frank Sinatra and where baseball was born.